NxPKG/khulnasoft-docs/content/firewall/cf-firewall-rules/actions.md

             <li>
-              The scope of the <em>Allow</em> action is limited to firewall rules; matching requests are <strong>not</strong> exempt from action by other Cloudflare security products such as Bot Fight Mode, IP Access Rules, and WAF Managed Rules.
+              The scope of the <em>Allow</em> action is limited to firewall rules; matching requests are <strong>not</strong> exempt from action by other Khulnasoft security products such as Bot Fight Mode, IP Access Rules, and WAF Managed Rules.
             </li>
             <li>